 Sponsorship Breakdown

-It can be frightening when this happens, but there is help available.
-If you are experiencing a sponsorship breakdown you may want to get help from a community legal clinic or community agency.
+It can be frightening when this happens, but help is available.
+If you are experiencing a sponsorship breakdown, you may want to get help from a community legal clinic or agency.

 For More Information